OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaNumericObserverList.rst

     .. _ocanumericobserverlist_getobservedproperties:

-    .. cpp:function:: OcaStatus GetObservedProperties(OcaList<OcaProperty> &property)
+    .. cpp:function:: OcaStatus GetObservedProperties(OcaList<OcaProperty> &properties)

         Gets the identifications of the properties that the observer observes.
-        The order of property identifications in the returned list is determined by the order of property identifications set by SetObservedProperties, and is the same as the order of values returned by GetLastObservation and the Observation event.
-The return value indicates whether the identifications were successfully retrieved.
+        The order of property identifications in the returned list is determined by the order of property identifications set by **SetObservedProperties**, and is the same as the order of values returned by **GetLastObservation** and the **Observation** event.

         This method has id ``3.3``.

-        - :cpp:expr:`property`: Output parameter.
+        - :cpp:expr:`properties`: Output parameter.

     .. _ocanumericobserverlist_setobservedproperties: